 Occupational therapy is the art and science of helping people do the day to day activities that are important and meaningful to their health and well-being.
-Occupational therapists believe that a person's selection of and engagement in these meaningful, day-to-day activities (occupations) contribute to one's identity and sense of purpose.
-Valued occupations encompass the following areas: self-care, learning, work, play, leisure, social participation, and sleep/rest.
+Within occupational therapy, engagement in valued occupations is used as a means of treatment as well as the outcome of therapy.
+Valued occupations encompass the following areas: self-care, learning, work, play, leisure, social participation, and rest.

 Occupational therapists work collaboratively with individuals, families, caregivers, and other groups whose life patterns and ability to engage in valued occupations have been altered as a result of various circumstances (i.e. cognitive or developmental problems, injury or illness, social or emotional deficits, or the aging process).
-The focus of occupational therapy is to facilitate the individual's ability to participate in meaningful, purposeful activities.
+The occupational therapist applies their clinical reasoning as they plan, direct, perform and reflect on client care.
+The focus of occupational therapy is to facilitate the individual's ability to participate in meaningful, purposeful activities (occupations) at home, school, workplace, community, and various other settings.